FDLE Warrant Search

 Attorney to Resolve Warrants in the FDLE Database

-If you have an outstanding warrant for your arrest on the FDLE website, then contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL.
+If you have an outstanding warrant for your arrest in Florida, then contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL, for help.

 We can help you verify that the arrest or bench warrant information is accurate by contacting the local law enforcement agency or the reporting agency.
 After we confirm the existence of the warrant, we can help you develop the best plan of action to resolve the warrant on the best possible terms.